-An IAIG may use an internal model if the requirements specified in earlier sections are met.
+The IAIG may use an internal model if the requirements specified in earlier sections are met.
 The internal model is considered as partial if at least one of the conditions below are met:

-- The scope of the PIM does not cover all risks identified according to ICP17 (16.1.1); and - The scope of the PIM does not cover the entire insurance business within the group.
+- The scope of the model does not cover all risks identified; and - The scope of the model does not cover the entire insurance business within the group.
 For instance, a specific portfolio, or an entity is not covered.